 Last month, we gave some background information about the pigeon body, how it works and the balance you need in training.
+We promised to give our pigeon racing strategies.
 We mentioned that you should keep a good balance in training explosiveness and endurance, to make sure your pigeons are strong, fast and they can last the entire race.

 Nutrition for pigeons